10 Top-Rated Tourist Attractions in the Negev Region

 3 Be'er Sheva

 Famed in the Old Testament as the city of the Patriarchs, Be'er Sheva has developed within a few decades into the "capital of the Negev" and one of the largest cities in Israel.
 The earliest settlement in the area (Tel Sheva) lies on the eastern outskirts of the modern city.
 Excavation on the banks of the river has brought to light a Chalcolithic settlement of the 4th millennium BC occupied by semi-nomads, who constructed cisterns and underground dwellings entered from above.
 A number of finds from the site can be seen in the Israel Museum in Jerusalem.
-The main tourist attraction in town is the Thursday Bedouin Market (Eilat Road) where you can search out cushions, camel saddles, copperware, and numerous other craftwork.
-The Museum of Negev Art is on Ha'atzmaut Street, set in an Ottoman era building.
+The main tourist attraction in town is the Thursday Bedouin Market (Eilat Road), where you can search out cushions, camel saddles, copperware, and numerous other craftwork.
+The Museum of Negev Art is on Ha'atzmaut Street, set in an Ottoman-era building.
 At the southeast end of this street is a restored well, known as Abraham's Well (though it probably only dates from the Ottoman period).
-The main highlight of a visit to Be'er Sheva though is Tel Sheva, four kilometers northeast of the modern town.
-These are the remains of ancient Beersheba, and feature defensive walls and water channels.
+However, the main highlight of a visit to Be'er Sheva is Tel Sheva, four kilometers northeast of the modern town.
+These are the remains of ancient Beersheba and feature defensive walls and water channels.

 4 Museum of Bedouin Culture